AktechLabs/cirun-docs/docsrc/reference/yaml.md

 #### Azure

 Machine image takes 4 parameters(publisher, offer, sku, version) for available images on azure.
-For custom images it takes only one parameter(id).
+For custom images, it takes only one parameter(id).
 Images can be obtained from azure CLI via:
 `az vm image list --output table`

 ```yaml